DrJessop/yoga-pose/app/Tutorial.md

   <li>React cards</li>
 </ul>

-Prior to this tutorial, you should be comfortable with the syntax of
+Prior to this tutorial, you should be comfortable with the syntax of:

 <ul>
   <li>Python3+</li>